magoyette/magoyette.github.io/README.md

 lein start
 ```

 The `test` goal is executed before the server is started.
+Failing tests will prevent the server from starting.

+The `build-source-page` goal is also executed before the server is started.
+It generates the Marginalia documentation to verify that the generation succeeds, but that documentation isn't available to browse on the local server.

-Failing tests will prevent the server from starting. `lein ring server` can be used to start the local server even if some tests fails.
+`lein ring server` can be used to start the local server without running `test`.

-The Marginalia documentation won't be available, since it is only built when the `export` or the `deploy` goal is executed.

 ## Exporting the site